 However, the color of your lens does matter when it comes to protection against High-Energy Visible Light (HEV), also known as blue-light.
 Since HEV light can cause retinal damage and increase the risk of macular degeneration, it is important to know which colored lenses can help protect against this light.

-That being said, tinted lenses filter light from your eyes but they don’t block glare.
+That being said, tinted lenses filter light from your eyes.
 They do so in different ways, depending on the lens color.
 Some tinted lenses enhances the colors you see and makes them appear more vivid while others help distort colors, reduce glare, block light and improve visual acuity.

 Each colored lens provides different benefits, so not all colored lenses are right for all occasions.
 When choosing colored lens, you have to consider several factors like your lifestyle and the activities you intend using the sunglasses for.